-English / Creative Writing: Vera Britten was a nurse in WWI and wrote a book called 'Testament of Youth'.
-Earnest Hemingway was a soldier in WW1 and wrote 'Farewell to Arms' about recovering in hospital.
-There are also many contemporary poems and paintings about the horrors of WWI like John Singer Sergeant's painting 'Gassed' and Wilfred Owen's poem 'Dulce et Decorum Est'.
+English / Creative Writing: Vera Britten was a nurse during the First World War and wrote a book called 'Testament of Youth'.
+Earnest Hemingway was a soldier during the First World War and wrote about recovering in hospital in 'Farewell to Arms'.
+There are also many contemporary poems and artworks about the horrors of war, including John Singer Sergeant's painting 'Gassed' and Wilfred Owen's poem 'Dulce et Decorum Est'.
 Use these texts as a starting point to research and write a story about a soldier recovering in hospital or a nurse treating a patient.
 Think about the different conflicting emotions they might feel about being there, for instance relief and guilt at having survived.

 Drama / Creative Writing: Have different groups write letters to and from the hospital and develop role play around the reading of those letters and the reactions they create.

-Gender Studies / Social History: A great deal is known about the role of women in WWII but less is known about the role of women in WWI.
-Research the life of Elsie Inglis and the role of women more generally in WWI.
+Gender Studies / Social History: A great deal is known about the role of women in the Second World War but less is known about the role of women in the First World War.
+Research the life of Elsie Inglis and the role of women more generally during the First World War.
 How were these hospitals set up and where did the staff come from?
 How does this compare to modern army field hospitals and the role of women in the army today?

-History / Health and Wellbeing: Research the medical conditions and prevalence of anaesthetic and rates of mortality in WWI field hospitals.
-Compare this film with medical films and photographs from WWI depicting injuries or the clip in the film 'The Face of Scotland' showing the piper in the trenches.
+History / Health and Wellbeing: Research the medical conditions and prevalence of anaesthetic and rates of mortality in First World War field hospitals.
+Compare this film with medical films and photographs from the First World War depicting injuries or the clip in the film 'The Face of Scotland' showing the piper in the trenches.
 What does this tell you about the reasons a film like this was made.

-History / Social History / Community Involvement: Research whether you have any family members who fought or served in WWI, or see if you can trace the families of men mentioned on your local war memorial and prepare a group project on the subject.
+History / Social History / Community Involvement: Research whether you have any family members who fought or served in the First World War, or see if you can trace the families of men mentioned on your local war memorial and prepare a group project on the subject.

 English / Creative Writing: Write a letter home in reply to the letter you received at the end of this clip, writing as prisoner of war or wounded soldier or nurse.

 Moving Image Education: Add an appropriate soundtrack to the film.
-Or show the film while reading WW1 poetry - German poet Tomas Stramm?
+Or show the film while reading First World War poetry aloud (one suggestion is work by German poet Tomas Stramm)

-Resource: For further study of the Suffragette Movement go to the National Library of Scotland learning resource A Guide Cause
+Resource: For further study of the Suffragette Movement go to the National Library of Scotland learning resource A Guid Cause